 Cybersecurity risk is one of the key drivers of interconnection, as the second annual Global Interconnection Index (the GXI), a market study published by Equinix, concluded.
-By 2021, the global cost of cybersecurity breaches is projected to reach US$6 trillion.
-Firms are increasingly shifting towards private data traffic exchange to bypass the public internet and mitigate against digital threats.
+By 2021, the global cost of cybersecurity breaches is projected to reach US $6 trillion, according to Cybersecurity Ventures.
+Cyber Firms are increasingly shifting towards private data traffic exchange to bypass the public internet and mitigate against digital threats.

 One of the organizations that rely on interconnection for the highest level of security imaginable is Emerging Dynamics (EMDYN).
 This European cyber defense specialist now offers cyber and intelligence solutions and military-grade encryption solutions from one of Equinix Cloud Exchange FabricTM (ECX FabricTM) locations in Amsterdam.
 The partnership with Equinix allows EMDYN to directly interconnect with numerous telecom parties and service providers in a facility that meets the stringent security requirements.

 EMDYN founder and CEO Tim Van Renterghem explains why the company chose to team up with Equinix.

 EMDYN was founded in 2008, with a focus on cybersecurity and intelligence.
 “Back then, our proactive approach to cyber defense made us pioneers”, Van Renterghem said.
 “We don’t just help our customers to solve cyber issues such as data theft or firewall breaches, but we also map potential threats before they actually happen.”